 I became accredited through the IITT (now the LPI) with a TAP (Training Accreditation Programme) qualification by The Training Foundation (now TAP Learning and part of QA).

-- Live online learning (synchronous)
+- Live virtual learning design and facilitation (synchronous)

-- Self-paced learning (asynchronous)
+- Self-paced virtual learning design and facilitation (asynchronous)

 - Coaching and mentoring

 Organsations I’ve worked with over the years

 Below is a list of just some of the many industries and organisations I’ve worked with or delivered training to during my career: